TAHAPRO10X/CACHE-CLEANER-FOR-WINDOWS/README.md

 - Cookies & History 🍪
 - Print Spooler Files 🖨️

-Made with ❤️ for Windows
+Made with ❤️ for Windows User's